Welcome to the online portal “Frühe Chancen”!

 Improving quantity and quality of child day care in Germany

-Various federal programs support the improvement of quality
+Various federal programmes support the improvement of quality

-The Federal Government is currently supporting the qualitative improvement of day care through various federal programs:
+The Federal Government is currently supporting the qualitative improvement of day care through various federal programmes:

-The federal program “Sprach-Kitas: Weil Sprache der Schlüssel zur Welt ist” (“Language-Day-Care: Because language is the key to the world”) promotes language education in the daily routine of day care centres.
+The federal programme “Language day care centres: Because language is the key to the world” (“Sprach-Kitas: Weil Sprache der Schlüssel zur Welt ist”) promotes language education in the daily routine of day care centres.
 This is an important step towards ensuring equal opportunities.

 Childminders provide early childhood education and care in a family-like setting with small and manageable groups.
-The federal program “Kindertagespflege: Weil die Kleinsten große Nähe brauchen” (“Childminding: Because the smallest need big support”) contributes toward improving the paedagogical work of childminders and the structural quality of child day care in general.
+The federal programme “ProChildminding: Where Education for the Smallest Starts” (“ProKindertagespflege: Wo Bildung für die Kleinsten beginnt”) contributes towards improving the pedagogical work of childminders and the structural quality of child day care in general.

-Good child-care means equal opportunities for all children.
-Currently, however, not all families benefit equally from child-care in its role as a form of early education.
-The federal program “Kita-Einstieg: Brücken bauen in frühe Bildung” (“Day-Care-Enrollment: Building bridges to early education”) supports low threshold services which aim to prepare for and accompany entry into day care.
+Good childcare means equal opportunities for all children.
+Currently, however, not all families benefit equally from childcare in its role as a form of early education.
+The federal programme “Stepping into Childcare: Building Bridges into Early Childhood Education” (“Kita-Einstieg: Brücken bauen in frühe Bildung”) supports low-threshold services which aim to prepare and accompany children's entry into day care.